 Natalie S. Lederman

-Ms. Lederman also has experience in litigating matters arising out of corporate and financial transactions and contractual disputes.
+Clients also benefit from Natalie's experience in litigating matters arising out of corporate and financial transactions and contractual disputes.
 Her IP experience includes preparing various intellectual property agreements (including purchases, assignments and licensing agreements), and she has counseled clients regarding selection and maintenance of trademarks, as well as copyright and domain name issues.
-She is a graduate of the Benjamin N. Cardozo School of Law, where she served as Editor-In-Chief of the Cardozo Moot Court Honor Society.

-Prior to practicing law, Ms. Lederman was a financial consultant with Deloitte LLP in New York, advising national leadership on strategy initiatives, mergers and acquisitions.
-She has also performed extensive valuations of business entities, interests and intangible assets, covering companies of various sizes and industries for acquisitions and purchase price allocations.
+Prior to practicing law, Natalie was a financial consultant with Deloitte LLP in New York, advising national leadership on strategy initiatives, mergers and acquisitions.

 News & Publications